compomics/COSS/README.md

   On windows: your can run COSS by double clicking on COSS-X.Y.jar file or it can be started on command line using the following command
                 $java -jar COSS-X.Y.jar
   * X.Y   stands for the version number(eg. COSS-1.1.jar).

-  On Ubuntu machine: COSS can be run using the command
-             $java -jar COSS-X.Y.jar

 	*Make sure java is installed on your machine.